awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/secret-manager-component.md

 To access this component's secrets in your custom Greengrass components, use the [GetSecretValue](ipc-secret-manager.md#ipc-operation-getsecretvalue) operation in the AWS IoT Device SDK\.
 For more information, see [Use the AWS IoT Device SDK to communicate with the Greengrass nucleus, other components, and AWS IoT CoreCommunicate with the Greengrass nucleus, other components, and AWS IoT Core](interprocess-communication.md) and [Retrieve secret values](ipc-secret-manager.md)\.

 This component encrypts secrets on the core device to keep your credentials and passwords secure until you need to use them\.
+It uses the core device's private key to encrypt and decrypt secrets\.

 **Topics**
 + [Versions](#secret-manager-component-versions)